What To Know Before Taking CDL Classes

 Usually, applicants are informed of a background check to verify their information and to determine if they are fit to work with the company.
 No trucking company would want to associate with a convicted felon, they show who you are, your character, your lifestyle, etc. Although some would say some felonies are not as serious, and they are more acceptable but it is going to cause a negative mark on your application.
 In the case of burglary or theft, the company may decide that you can’t be trusted with the company’s properties, assault may signify aggressiveness and you are not a team player, and that you may not properly represent the company while out there on the road by yourself.
 Drug convictions give an idea of you being potential harm to yourself and other road users while driving, no company would want to identify with such an individual.
 A clean record of a felony is the only advantage you have in your application.

-READ How To Get A CDL Without Going To School
+READ How To Choose The Right CDL Training School

 A clean alcohol/drug history